 Corporate governance involves a series of relationships between the management of the Company, its shareholders and other stakeholders, by means of which the Company's objectives are defined, and also the means by which these will be achieved and monitored.

-The Company adopts a unitary corporate governance model with a Board of Directors and a supervisory body composed of a Supervisory Board and a Statutory Auditor.
+Fidelidade adopts a unitary corporate governance model with a Board of Directors which includes an Executive Committee and a supervisory body comprising a Supervisory Board and a Statutory Auditor.